MadyZaid/rpg-console/README.md

 # rpg-console
-A java console based role play game.
-For more details, please look for a wiki in this repository.
+A console based role play game in java.
+For more details, please look this repository wikis.

 Run Instructions -
 - This is a gradle project.